isomerpages/pmo-carbonmarketcoop/_our-article-6-cooperation/Benefits of carbon trading.md

 ---
 title: Benefits of carbon trading
 permalink: /our-article-6-cooperation/benefits-of-carbon-trading/
-description: "This page describes the sustainable development benefits and other mitigation benefits that may be unlocked with carbon trading. "
+description: This page describes the sustainable development benefits and other mitigation benefits that may be unlocked with carbon trading.
 variant: tiptap
 ---
-<h5>Benefits of carbon trading</h5>
+<h5>Benefits of Carbon Trading</h5>
 <ol data-tight="true" class="tight">
 <li>
 <p>Carbon markets help to channel financial resources to support emissions